odys-z/odys-z.github.io/sphinx/products/portfolio/source/synode/setup.rst

     Portfolio 0.8 will download and install it's own JDK 17.
 Please be aware of this if you have other JDKs installed.

-    Install the hub node follow this video.
+    Install the hub node following this video.

         .. video:: ../imgs/00-synode-x64_linux-0.8.0-pic-motion.mp4
             :width: 600